grafana/agent/docs/flow/reference/components/prometheus.integration.node_exporter.md

 ---

 # prometheus.integrations.node_exporter
+The `prometheus.integrations.node_exporter` embeds
-The component embeds the popular [node_exporter](https://github.com/prometheus/node_exporter) which exposes a wide variety of hardware and OS metrics from the host machine.
+[node_exporter](https://github.com/prometheus/node_exporter) which exposes a wide variety of hardware and OS metrics for \*nix-based systems.

 The `node_exporter` itself is comprised of various _collectors_, which can be enabled and disabled at will.
-For more information on collectors refer to the [`collectors-list`](#collectors-list) section.
+For more information on collectors, refer to the [`collectors-list`](#collectors-list) section.

 The `prometheus.integrations.node_exporter` component is a _singleton_